Wabinab/Xenoblade-Chronicles-3-The-Book/src/15_taion.md

 A light came on, a Moebius wearing a feathered cape appeared, "Shouldnt've put so much stock in your Irises, K." He had a "horn" structure that stick out behind his helmet, like the motorcycle exhaust pipes, and some "earrings" that hung at the middle of the horn.
 "That is what you get!"

-The moebius with a W on his head rebuted, "It's just bad luck.
+The moebius with a W on his head rebutted, "It's just bad luck.
 The plan was sound.
 If not for the black fog."

 Ok, not a single horn, but double horn, the first moebius, looking from this angle.
 It looked like the moebius Noah and Mio first fought to the translator, "It's all about the skinfeel.
 You've only got eyes up front.
 That's why K lost.
 Sounds, the air, breathing...
 When you can feel all that, you don't need the Iris."